trondhauklien/polySolve/README.md

 If there is any problems regarding your inputs, the code will prompt you with an error message telling you what line the error lies within.

+**NEW!** You are now able to output the solutions of your equations (from the input file) to an separate output file.
+The syntax of the function is `python polySolveList(file, w=True, path="solutions.csv")`, where `file` is the path to your input file, `w` is wether or not you'd like to output the solutions to a separate csv file (default `python False`) and `path` is the path to your output file (default `solutions.csv`).
+The output list will consist of one array of solutions per row, with the following format: `[x1 x2 x3]`, where the objects are float elements.

 ## To do
 A list of what has been done, and where to go next.
 - [x] Make the script solve up to third degree equations
-- [ ] Make it possible to output the results to a csv
+- [x] Make it possible to output the results to a csv
 - [ ] Expand to solve equations of a higher degree